To paraphrase Dr. Phil, the one who needs to change in

 by trying to have a logical discussion with them?
 Of course, you did not.
 Most

-likely, you waited them out and addressed their behavior once the calmed down
+likely, you waited them out and addressed their behavior once they calmed down

 or finished their time-outs.
 A ranting and raving spouse is much like that